vinayadav01/scalewithclicks-blog/content/blog/instagram-ads-vs-facebook-ads-what-works-better.md

 ---
-title: Instagram Ads vs Facebook Ads: What Works Better in 2026?
+title: Instagram Ads vs Facebook Ads - What Works Better in 2026?
 date: "2026-06-09"
 description: Compare Instagram Ads vs Facebook Ads to discover which platform delivers better ROI, engagement, leads, and sales for your business in 2026.
 image: /images/instagram-vs-facebook-ads-guide-2026.jpg